wrdrd/docs/docs/consulting/art-design.rst

 | Docs: https://wiki.gentoo.org/wiki/PulseAudio
 | Docs: http://mpd.wikia.com/wiki/PulseAudio

-PulseAudio is an :ref:`Open Source <open-source>` realtime sound server.
+PulseAudio is an :ref:`open source` realtime sound server.

   * How can I use PulseAudio to stream music from my main PC to my LAN with multiple PCs with speakers?
   * How can I use PulseAudio to share a single LINE-IN/MIC jack on the entire LAN?